EPF Registration for Employers: Guide to EPF Employer Login

 EPF Contribution Rates

 The EPF contribution rate is 12% of the employee’s basic salary from both the employer and the employee.
-However, checking for any rate changes per the latest government notifications is essential.
+However, it is essential to check for any rate changes as per the latest government notifications.

 Employer’s Responsibilities